Steen Ottesen Brahe (1623–1677): Early life

-In 1640, he enrolled at the university in Leiden, then continued to Strasbourg in 1645.
-After his return to Denmark, he succeeded his father at Knutstorp in Scania.
+In 1640, he enrolled at the University of Leiden, then continued his studies in Strasbourg in 1645.
+After his return to Denmark, he succeeded his father at Knutstorp (then Knudstrup) in Scania.

 Career

-In 1653, he was appointed ritmester in the Scanian Company of the new national cavalry but he was fired in 1657.
-During the First and Second Dano-Swedish Wars, he returned to service.
+In 1653, he was appointed ritmester in the Scanian Company of the new national cavalry, but he was fired in 1657.
+He returned to service during the First and Second Dano-Swedish Wars.
 He was in 1658 sent to Lolland with a small group of men and was present at the Siege of Nakskov.

-During the Second Dano-Swedish War, in 1658–60, together with olger Vind, he served General War Commissioner (generalkrigskommissær) and was thus responsible for payment of troops.
+During the Dano-Swedish War, in 1658–60, together with Holger Vind, he served as General War Commissioner (generalkrigskommissær) and was thus responsible for payment of troops.

 He was represented at the meeting of the estates of the realm (stændermødet) in Copenhagen in 1660 and was one of the Sovereignty Act of 1661.

 The Treaty of Copenhagen had ceded Scania to Sweden.
 Brahe still settled at Knutstorp but without swearing loyalty to the Swedish king.
-During the Scanian War, in 1676, he went back into Danish service with the rank of colonel and was put in charge of the new Scania Dragoon Regiment and participated with honor in the Assault on Karlshamns in October 1676.
-He was also responsible for organizing the border defence in Blekinge.
-He had in January that same year been appointed as county governor of Assens and Hindsgavl.
+During the Scanian War, in 1676, he went back into Danish service with the rank of colonel and was put in charge of the new Scanian Dragoon Regiment and participated with honour in the assault on Karlshamn in October 1676.
+He was also responsible for organising the border defence in Blekinge.
+He had been appointed as county governor of Assens and Hindsgavl in January of that same year.

-He died in combat on 26 February 1677 at Kristianstad.
+He died on 26 February 1677 at Kristianstad.
+A report in the Danish National Archives from 10th March 1677 states that he had been ill and that he died from "stockfluss" ("Wan auch der Obrist Steen Brahe nach ausgestandener Krankheit und zwar am stuckfluss gestorben...").

+Brahe's dragoon regiment was then dissolved.